Māori history: Archaic period (c. 1280 – c. 1500)

 Work by Helen Leach shows that Māori were using about 36 different food plants, although many required detoxification and long periods (12–24 hours) of cooking.
 D. Sutton's research on early Māori fertility found that first pregnancy occurred at about 20 years and the mean number of births was low, compared with other neolithic societies.
 The low number of births may have been due to the very low average life expectancy of 31–32 years.
 Analysis of skeletons at Wairau Bar showed signs of a hard life, with many having had broken bones that had healed.
 This suggests that the people ate a balanced diet and enjoyed a supportive community that had the resources to support severely injured family members.

+A group of Māori migrated east to Rēkohu, now known as the Chatham Islands, probably in the 15th century, possibly in the middle of the century.
+There they adapted to the local climate and the availability of resources and developed into a people known as the Moriori, related to but distinct from the Māori of mainland New Zealand.
+A notable feature of Moriori culture was an emphasis on pacifism.
+When a party of invading North Taranaki Māori arrived in 1835, few of the estimated Moriori population of 2,000 survived; they were killed outright and many were enslaved.

-Classic period (1500–1768)
+Classic period (c.
+1500 – 1768)

 Model of a pā (hillfort) built on a headland.
 Pā proliferated as competition and warfare increased among a growing population.

-The cooling of the climate, confirmed by a detailed tree-ring study near Hokitika, shows a significant, sudden and long-lasting cooler period from 1500.
-This coincided with a series of massive earthquakes in the South Island Alpine fault, a major earthquake in 1460 in the Wellington area, tsunamis that destroyed many coastal settlements, and the extinction of the moa and other food species.
-These were likely factors that led to sweeping changes in the Māori culture, which developed into the "Classic" period that was in place at the time of European contact.
+The cooling of the climate, confirmed by a detailed tree-ring study near Hokitika, shows a significant, sudden and long-lasting cooler period from about 1500.
+This coincided with a series of massive earthquakes in the South Island Alpine fault, a major earthquake in about 1460 in the Wellington area, tsunamis that destroyed many coastal settlements, and the extinction of the moa and other food species.
+These were likely factors that led to sweeping changes in the culture, which developed into the "Classic" Māori culture that was in place at the time of European contact.

 This period is characterised by finely made pounamu (greenstone) weapons and ornaments, elaborately carved canoes – a tradition that was later extended to and continued in elaborately carved meeting houses called wharenui – and a fierce warrior culture.
 They developed hillforts known as pā, practised cannibalism, and built some of the largest war canoes (waka taua) ever made.

-Around the year 1500, a group of Māori migrated east to Rēkohu, now known as the Chatham Islands.
-There they adapted to the local climate and the availability of resources and developed into a people known as the Moriori, related to but distinct from the Māori of mainland New Zealand.
-A notable feature of Moriori culture was an emphasis on pacifism.
-When a party of invading North Taranaki Māori arrived in 1835, few of the estimated Moriori population of 2,000 survived; they were killed outright and many were enslaved.